youssefKetata/slack-cicd/README.md

 `./scripts/create_pipeline_and_prod.sh`

-This will create containers for Jenkins, Gogs, Registry, Prometheus and Grafana, a overlay network and clusters for the application front and backends, as well as a service for the production Mongo database.
+This will create containers for Jenkins, Prometheus and Grafana, an overlay network and clusters for the application's frontend, backend & Nginx, as well as a service for the production Mongo database.

 Configure Jenkins
 Use the `docker logs $(docker ps --filter , click onme=ops_jenkins_1  andq)` command to view the Jenkins service logs and find the installation password, in a segment looking like this: